CumulusNetworks/docs/content/nvue-reference/Set-and-Unset-Commands/System-Forwarding.md

 Configures the system forwarding resource mode to be full or half.
 The default value is `full`.

+ISSU requires the use of {{<link url="System-Power-and-Switch-Reboot/#switch-reboot" text="warm reboot mode">}}.
+You must configure the switch in half-resource mode to perform a warm reboot.
+When the switch operates in half-resource mode, performing a warm reboot (using the `nv action reboot system mode warm` command) results in a hitless upgrade.
+For more information about reboot modes, refer to {{<link url="System-Power-and-Switch-Reboot/#switch-reboot" text="Switch Reboot Modes">}}.

 ### Version History

 Introduced in Cumulus Linux 5.15.0